salomax/octus-test/README.md

 >Both spec (frontend and backend) is developed in the same solution, they are integrated each other.
 >It is builded over maven (https://github.com/salomax/octus-test/blob/master/pom.xml).
+>
+>The solution is a simple and basic CRUD of texts, or texts items, you can list all, search by partial text, insert new one or update it, besides remove it too.

 ### Frontend